 I didn't take many pictures.
 But I will tell you how I did it.

 -I started off with scrap pieces of wood.
 I had a piece of plywood in my drawer waiting for years.
 I always knew this would be my boombox floor someday.
 That floor is 10 1/2" x 10".
+The rest of the project is tempered hardboard.

 -Then I cut out 2 walls.
 One wall is 10 1/8" x 9 1/4" tall.